Frutal: Microregion of Frutal

+Climate

 Economic activities

 The most important economic activities are cattle raising, commerce, light industry, food processing, and agriculture.
 The GDP in 2008 was R$ 692,216,000.
 Frutal is in the top tier of municipalities in the state with regard to economic and social development.
 As of 2007 there were 06 banking agencies in the town.
 There was a dynamic retail infrastructure serving the surrounding area of cattle and agricultural lands.
 In the rural area there were 1,574 establishments occupying about 3,800 workers.
 530 of the farms had tractors, a ratio of one in three.
 There were 10,726 automobiles in all of the municipality, about one for every 9 inhabitants.

 Frutal is an important agricultural producer and a large producer of meat and dairy products.
 There were 157,000 heads of cattle in 2006, of which 53,000 head were dairy cows.
 The crops with a planted area of more than 100 hectares were: